aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/applications/fluent-bit-install-guide.md

 # Fluent-bit installation guide

-Currently, Log hub uses fluent-bit as the logging agent.
+Currently, Log hub uses fluent-bit as the log agent.
 The prerequisites for different operating system are different.

 ## Amazon Linux 2